jkkummerfeld/slate/README.md

 # TODO:

 Features:
- - Enable different scales of annotation (e.g. multiword span, or an entire sentence, or linking spans)
+ - Enable different scales of annotation (e.g. multiword span, or an entire sentence)
+ - Enable linking items rather than labelling them
  - Space between token and label
  - For blank lines, print only one in a row
  - Variable location of instructions